-- Sporadic MTC, which accounts for about 8 of 10 cases, is not inherited.
-That is, it does not run in families.
+- Sporadic MTC, which accounts for about 8 out of 10 cases of MTC, is not inherited (meaning it does not run in families).
 It occurs mostly in older adults and affects only one thyroid lobe.

 - Familial MTC is inherited and can occur in each generation of a family.
 These cancers often develop during childhood or early adulthood and can spread early.
 Patients usually have cancer in several areas of both lobes.
 Familial MTC is often linked with an increased risk of other types of tumors.
 This is described in more detail in the section “What are the risk factors for thyroid cancer?”

 Anaplastic carcinoma (also called undifferentiated carcinoma) is a rare form of thyroid cancer, making up about 2% of all thyroid cancers.
 It is thought to sometimes develop from an existing papillary or follicular cancer.
 This cancer is called undifferentiated because the cancer cells do not look very much like normal thyroid cells under the microscope.
 This cancer often spreads quickly into the neck and to other parts of the body, and is very hard to treat.

 Behind, but attached to, the thyroid gland are 4 tiny glands called the parathyroids.
 The parathyroid glands help regulate the body’s calcium levels.
 Cancers of the parathyroid glands are very rare — there are probably fewer than 100 cases each year in the United States.

 Parathyroid cancers are often found because they cause high blood calcium levels.
 This makes a person tired, weak, and drowsy.
 It can also makes you urinate (pee) a lot, causing dehydration, which can make the weakness and drowsiness worse.
 Other symptoms include bone pain and fractures, pain from kidney stones, depression, and constipation.

 Larger parathyroid cancers may also be found as a nodule near the thyroid.
 No matter how large the nodule is, the only treatment is to remove it surgically.
 Unfortunately, parathyroid cancer is much harder to cure than thyroid cancer.

 The remainder of this document only discusses thyroid cancer.